dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

-# Lesson 000: A Complete Walkthrough of Board Detail, Softwares, and Blinking LED.
+# Lesson 000: A Complete Walkthrough of Board Detail, Software Setup, and Blinking LED.

 Previous lesson: [Introduction and required hardwares](../README.md)